RefridgeratorOnABike/colabois.fr/_i18n/en/_posts/2021-05-17-open-source-alternatives.md

 One of the goals of the creation of the group is defending the open source; and the privacy of everyone.
 When we talk about it around us, the most frequent answer is kind of "But Google services are so useful!
 And it's free, how could I replace them?".

 And this is right; Google Drive, Docs, YouTube, but also WhatsApp and Messenger, Facebook...
-All these services are all free, and work really well.
+All these services are free, and work really well.
 But we don't introduce anymore the disastrous policy of data management of Mark Zuckerberg's social network, between others.

 And, as says well the Free Software Foundation, we think that each program should allow its users to read its source code.
 To be able to ensure their privacy is respected, between other!